Arthur B. McDonald: Early life

-Art McDonald was born on August 29, 1943, in Sydney, Nova Scotia.
+Arthur McDonald was born on August 29, 1943, in Sydney, Nova Scotia.
 He graduated with a B.Sc. in physics in 1964 and M.Sc. in physics in 1965 from Dalhousie University in Nova Scotia.
 He then obtained his Ph.D. in physics in 1969 from the California Institute of Technology.
 McDonald cited a high school math teacher and his first-year physics professor at Dalhousie as his inspirations for going into the field of physics.

 Academic career

-Art McDonald worked as a research officer at the Chalk River Nuclear Laboratories northwest of Ottawa from 1969 to 1982.
+Arthur McDonald worked as a research officer at the Chalk River Nuclear Laboratories northwest of Ottawa from 1969 to 1982.
 He became professor of physics at Princeton University from 1982 to 1989, leaving Princeton to join Queen's University where he was a professor from 1989 to 2013.

 McDonald was a visiting scientist at the European Organization for Nuclear Research (CERN) in Geneva in 2004.

 In 2013 McDonald became a professor emeritus of Queen's University in Kingston, Canada.
 He continues to be active in basic research in Neutrinos and Dark Matter at the SNOLAB underground Laboratory and was a past member of the board of the Perimeter Institute for Theoretical Physics.

 His visiting positions include CERN, University of Washington (1978), Los Alamos National Laboratory (1981), University of Hawaii (2004, 2009), University of Oxford (2003, 2009), Queen's University (1988).